yashsavani/Advanced-Foundations-of-ML/README.md

 ### Systems and Additional Topics

+- Hardware overview (transistors, logic gates, latches, memory, CPU, RAM, GPU, peripherals),
+- Unix (filesystem, interrupts/signals, system calls, processess, interprocess communication, terminal, shell scripting),
+- Multiprocessing vs multithreading, and asynchronous processing (mutexes, semaphores, threadpools, race conditions, deadlocks),
+- Networking (TCP/IP, sockets, HTTP, HTML5, CSS3, bandwidth, latency, throughput),
 - Standard libraries (string manipulation, file I/O, datetime, basic arithmetic and math operations),
 - Regular expressions,
-- Multiprocessing vs multithreading, and asynchronous processing (mutexes, semaphores, threadpools, race conditions, deadlocks),
-- Unix (filesystem, interrupts/signals, system calls, processess, interprocess communication, terminal, shell scripting),
-- Networking (TCP/IP, sockets, HTTP, HTML5, CSS3, bandwidth, latency, throughput),
 - Debugging techniques, and
 - Profiling.

 I learned most of this material through various online and in person classes over 13 years ago.
 As a result, most of the sources I used have since become antiquated and have been replaced with several better and friendlier versions.
 I am happy to add more resources to this section based on recommendations.